Media portrayal of LGBTQ people: Television

 Every year GLAAD releases a report, entitled Where We Are on TV, with percentages of expected regular and recurring LGBTQ+ characters on broadcast and cable, and the previous few years streaming and television.
-Throughout the past six years, the highest percentage or representation of LGBTQ+ characters in mainstream television, both broadcast and cable, was gay men.
+In recent years, the highest percentage or representation of LGBTQ+ characters in current mainstream television, both broadcast and cable, has been lesbian women and gay men.

 In GLAAD's 2023-2024 report, it was revealed that there was "454 series regulars on 64 primetime scripted series on all five broadcast networks (ABC, CBS, The CW, FOX, and NBC) for the 2023-24 season.
 Of those, 39 series regulars are LGBTQ+.
 This is a decrease of 31 characters (44 percent) from last year's 70 LGBTQ+ characters".
 The representation of LGBTQ+ series regulars hasn't been this low since 2017.
 "A fraction of this decrease can be attributed to the Writers Guild of America and the Screen Actors Guild strikes halting production".

-Some of the notable LGBTQ+ characters from television and steaming services are Will Truman and Jack McFarland on Will & Grace, Lexa and Clarke on The 100, Poussey Washington, Suzanne 'Crazy Eyes' Warren, Nicky Nichols and Alex Vause on Orange is the New Black, Willow Rosenberg and Tara Maclay on Buffy the Vampire Slayer, Callie Torres and Arizona Robbins on Grey's Anatomy, and Alex Danvers on Supergirl.
+Some of the notable LGBTQ+ characters from television and streaming services are Will Truman and Jack McFarland on Will & Grace, Lexa and Clarke on The 100, Poussey Washington, Suzanne 'Crazy Eyes' Warren, Nicky Nichols and Alex Vause on Orange is the New Black, Willow Rosenberg and Tara Maclay on Buffy the Vampire Slayer, Callie Torres and Arizona Robbins on Grey's Anatomy, and Alex Danvers on Supergirl.

 Other shows with LGBTQ+ characters include Modern Family, Pretty Little Liars, Orphan Black, Wynonna Earp, Sense8, Shadowhunters, The Bold Type, One Day at a Time, The Real O'Neals, The Fosters, Degrassi: The Next Generation, Stranger Things, Cobra Kai, Ellen, Love, Victor, Glee, Riverdale, Unbreakable Kimmy Schmidt, The L Word, Lost Girl, Queer as Folk, Heartstopper, Yellowjackets, Only Murders in the Building, Euphoria, and Black Mirrors "San Junipero" episode.

 A more complete list of characters can be found on the pages List of dramatic television series with LGBTQ+ characters: 1960s–2000s, 2010–2015, 2016–2019, 2020s, and List of comedy television series with LGBTQ+ characters.